developernick/EvenOrOdd/README.md

 # EvenOrOdd
-CodeWars Exercise: Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.
+CodeWars Javascript Exercise: Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.